Five reasons why I love the 1940s -1950s skirt suit:

 Bobbi Brown natural brow shaper & hair touch up in auburn

-You can find amazing 1940s-1950s skirt suits from shops on Etsy listed here but the word of advise, if you see something you like and it’s in your size don’t spend to much time thinking “should I or should I not click the add to basket button” because I can tell you from experience, that beautiful vintage suits sell really fast!
+You can find amazing 1940s-1950s skirt suits from shops on Etsy but a word of advise, if you see something you like and it’s in your size don’t spend to much time thinking “should I or should I not click the add to basket button” because I can tell you from experience, that beautiful vintage suits sell really fast!

 Here are a few examples of what is still available to purchase or at least that was the case when I was writing this article!